 On April 17, 2015, Librarians Talicia Tarver and Deidra Woodson, along with LSU-Shreveport art student, Nick Fechter, launched the web version of their comic book, The Amazing Captain Fit to the healthelinks website.
-Funded through an NN/LM Health Information Literacy Award, the comic follows the adventures of a young boy who aspires to be just like his favorite superhero, Captain Fit.
+Funded through a National Network of Libraries of Medicine South Central Region (NNLM SCR) Health Information Literacy Award, the comic follows the adventures of a young boy who aspires to be just like his favorite superhero, Captain Fit.
 However, the boy must first complete a series of tasks to make sure he is himself healthy and ready to help Captain Fit.
-This project was the result of a partnership between the LSU Health Shreveport Health Sciences Library and the LSU Health… Read More
+This project was the result of a partnership between… Read More

 Guest review and response illustration by Northwestern medical student Victoria Wu Chunky and The O-Beast is a delightfully relatable children’s tale of a young African-American boy named Chunky and his terror at learning that he is becoming the “O-Beast”.
 Chunky is your average, fun loving boy who enjoys eating oatmeal cookies with his friends and playing kickball with the other boys at the park.
 He also has a family that loves him very much and cares about his health enough to notice his increasing weight gain.
 One day, Chunky is taken to the dreaded doctor’s office, and learns that he… Read More